8 Siri, Alexa, And Google Home Hacks All Parents Should Know

-Sure, they can read you the news, pull up the new Tribe Called Quest album on request, and add items to online shopping carts.
-But voice-activated virtual helpers like Amazon’s Alexa, Apple’s Siri, and Google Home’s Assistant can pitch in on a much bigger task: Child rearing.
+Sure, voice assistants can read you the news, pull up the new Tribe Called Quest album on request, and add items to online shopping carts.
+But like Amazon Alexa, Apple’s Siri, and the Google Assistant can pitch in on a much bigger task: Child rearing.

-Yes, these disembodied voices, which have their own built-in commands and work within their various makers’ connected “smart home” devices, can DH for you.
+Yes, these disembodied voices, which have their own built-in commands and work within their various makers’ connected smart home devices, can DH for you.
 They can read bedtime stories, teach math, or simply enable the kids to turn on the TV or lights without needing to stand on a stool.
 Though, who knows what will happen when your kid calls them a poopie-head.
-Here, then, are 8 little-known ways these devices can make parenting a bit easier.
+Here, then, are 8 little-known ways these voice assistants can make parenting a bit easier.
 Just make sure the kids don’t develop some unwanted sass.

 Let Alexa Teach Your Kids About Animals

-Simply Say, “Alexa, enable Animal Game,” and she’ll start asking a series of yes or no questions in hopes of magically deducing the animal on your kid’s mind.
-While Alex is certainly stumpable the more specific you get — a Thompson gazelle is a wee bit on the nose — the game is a great way for kids to experience deductive reasoning, and to contemplate the habits of their favorite animals: Is a beagle a predator?
+Simply say, “Alexa, enable Animal Game,” and she’ll start asking a series of yes or no questions in hopes of magically deducing the animal on your kid’s mind.
+While Alexa is certainly stumpable, the more specific you get — a Thompson gazelle is a wee bit on the nose — the game is a great way for kids to experience deductive reasoning, and to contemplate the habits of their favorite animals: Is a beagle a predator?
 Depends on if they’re hunting the Red Barron.

 Use Siri Turn On Nightlights From Afar